rgeraldes24/solc/docs/internals/optimizer.rst

 and ``continue`` statements during its traversal.

 Prerequisite: Disambiguator, FunctionHoister, ForLoopInitRewriter.
-Important: Introduces EVM opcodes and thus can only be used on EVM code for now.
+Important: Introduces ZVM opcodes and thus can only be used on ZVM code for now.

 .. _dead-code-eliminator: